Anton-Gladyshev/pypty/README.md

 # **_Documentation_**

-Documentation can be accesses localy via
+Documentation can be generated localy via

 ```bash
 bash generate_docs.sh
 ```

-There are also mark-down notes about every function and module in `docs/reference/pypty`
+or launched in browser with file `site/index.html`